 - Establish Safe Operating Procedure (SOP)

-- Conduct regular housekeeping check
+- Maintain regular housekeeping checks

 Our Scope of Services

-- To provide advices on the laboratory safety design
+- Provides advice on laboratory safety design

-- To maintain an up-to-date chemical inventory
+- Maintains an up-to-date chemical inventory

-- To provide essential chemical hazard information
+- Provides essential chemical hazard information

 Related Policies / Guidelines